 Our Worldwide Travel Insurance Plan gives you comprehensive cover for emergency medical expenses.
 Some routine and non-urgent treatment will not be covered under the plan.

-How will Brexit affect VitalityInvest and my ISA or pension plan?
+How has Brexit affected VitalityInvest and my ISA or pension plan?

-Will the UK's withdrawal affect Vitality's intermediaries and introducers?
+How does the UK's withdrawal from the EU affect intermediaries and introducers?

-No. The UK’s withdrawal will not affect our approach to intermediaries or introducers.
+The UK’s withdrawal has not affected our approach to intermediaries or introducers.
 All intermediaries and introducers must agree terms before conducting any business with us.
 Intermediaries must be authorised in the UK and hold the correct permissions.
 The UK’s withdrawal from the EU has not affected these requirements.

-Will the UK's withdrawal from the EU affect the legal contracts that Vitality has entered into?
+Has the UK's withdrawal from the EU affected the legal contracts that Vitality has entered into?

-No. Our contracts state that we follow ‘applicable law’, which makes them reactive to any changes.
+No. Our contracts state that we follow ‘applicable law’.
+This makes them reactive to any changes.

 Where does Vitality store my data?